 What is STD and why should we be concern?
 STD or Sexually Transmitted Diseases is a condition that has a alarming increase each year and women might tackle.Even though a lot of them have no signs or symptoms at all, it’s still possible to get infected by other people.
 The absence of symptoms for a range of different conditions is the most important reason for which regular STD testing is actually so critical.

-So let’s have a look at the actual symptoms that women should be on the look for.
+So let’s have a look at the actual symptoms that women may experience should be on the look for.

 These are some of the most common ones.